sugaryourcoffee/media/doc/design-notes.md

 she sends a respective message.

 ## Location
-The location has an address and media that can be obtained at the location
+The location has an address and media that can be obtained at the location.